-Projects and media
+Projects and music

 through our programmes we meet specific outcomes and produce a wide range of artistic content.
 All of our activities focus on creating collaborative and individual art which is then recorded and presented to our participatory groups both physically and digitally.